Haddenham and District Rotary Club

 to find a local hotel, doctor, dentist, or lawyer, through the Rotary network.

-Do you enjoy helping others less fortunate than yourself?
+Do you enjoy having fun while helping others less fortunate than yourself?

-We invite you to find out more about Rotary or to ask about coming along to one of our weekly meetings
+We invite you to contact us to find out more about Rotary or to ask about coming along to one of our weekly meetings

 Forge new friendships, exchange ideas and use your business and social skills, and professional resources, to benefit people less fortunate than yourself.

 Help Rotary deliver humanitarian aid to local, national and international communities and your business life can benefit too.